nader-web/obsidian_encryptor/README.md

 2. Click the lock icon in the ribbon or use the command palette
 3. Enter your encryption password when prompted
 4. The selected text will be replaced with an encrypted block
+5. if you dont select any text, the plugin will encrypt the entire file
-5. To decrypt, click the lock icon on an encrypted block and enter your password
+6. To decrypt, click the lock icon and enter the password you used to encrypt
+7. if you encrypt a block not in the start of the file, you must select it to decrypt it(i will try to fix this in the future)

 ## Security Notes